Drag race review: We could all learn something from Drag Race… And I’m not just talking contour hun.

 It’s here to stay okurrrrrrr

-You can catch seasons 8,9,10 on Netflix and the rest on Amazon Prime video but you will have to pay a little bit extra for Hayu for the privilege – can you tell how addictive it is!?
+You can catch all the seasons on Netflix which I watched pretty much back to back – can you tell how addictive it is!?
 I’ve also just found out that they run a RuPaul’s Drag Race fantasy league on Facebook which I am going to be ALL over for series 11!

 Without spoiling it for those of you that are going to run off and watch it immediately – look out for my faves Chad Michaels, Bob the Drag Queen, Eureka, Sasha Velour and VANJIEE.

 & remember if you can’t love yourself, how in the hell you gon’ love somebody else?